 - Drink one cup of artichoke water before you eat breakfast and lunch.

-- Do this for three weeks in a row, longer if you desire.
+- Do this for three weeks in a row, or longer if you desire.

 - You can consume artichoke water warm or cooled.

-- If you prefer to prepare it ahead of time you can store it in the fridge for up to a week.
+- In addition, if you prefer to prepare it ahead of time, you can store it in the fridge for up to a week.

 - People who are hypersensitive to artichokes should be very careful when drinking artichoke water.

 - It’s not recommended for people who have any kind of obstruction or gallbladder problem.